harripd/H2MMpythonlib/docs/source/FOptimizationTutorial.rst

 :func:`H2MM_arr` will return the same data type it was given, but with the loglikelihoods of all the models evaluated.

 For error evaluation, we will make a list of models, and vary just one value in them.
-Since the 4 state model looks like the best model, lets try this on that model, and change the most iteresting transition rate, that from state 1 to state 2 (states indexing from 0 since this is python after all).
+Since the 4 state model looks like the best model, lets try this on that model, and change the most interesting transition rate, that from state 1 to state 2 (states indexing from 0 since this is python after all).

 .. code-block::